Mr & Mrs Charles Dickens

 Her Story

-After twenty-two years of marriage, Charles Dickens banished his wife, Kate from their home and nine children and wrecked her reputation to protect his own when he fell in love with an eighteen-year-old actress.
+After twenty-two years of marriage, the world-famous author banished Mrs Dickens (Catherine) from their home with their nine children and wrecked her reputation to protect his own when he fell in love with an eighteen-year-old actress.

 This is Kate's story: a poignant self-portrait of a woman struggling to achieve peace of mind by making sense of a marriage that defined, but nearly destroyed her.
 Sifting through her husband's letters after his sudden death she relives the happy times they shared but also speaks up for herself to expose the darker side of the man the world reveres.